-The Company may also be required to comply with the data privacy and security laws of other countries in which it operates or from which it receives data transfers.
-For example, in Europe both criminal and administrative sanctions are possible for violation of EU member state implementations of the general data protection Directive 95/46/EC.
+The Company may also be required to comply with the data privacy and security laws of other countries in which it operates or with which it transfers and receives data.
+For example, in Europe both criminal and administrative sanctions are possible for violation of European Union (EU) member state implementations of the general data protection Directive 95/46/EC.
 In December 2015, the EU enacted a General Data Protection Regulation (GDPR) to replace Directive 95/46/EC, which will take effect May 25, 2018, and which has a broader application and enhanced penalties for noncompliance.
-The Company is evaluating the scope of work required to comply with the new EU regulations, and as a result of that evaluation expects to make changes to its business practices and to incur additional costs.
+The Company is executing on its GDPR readiness project to support compliance with the GDPR.
+The GDPR creates a range of new compliance obligations for subject companies and substantially increases financial penalties for non-compliance.
+The costs of compliance with the GDPR and the potential for fines and penalties in the event of a violation of the GDPR may have a significant adverse effect on the Company's business and operations.
+In addition, similar data protection regulations addressing access, use, disclosure and transfer of personal data have been enacted or updated in countries where the Company does business in Asia, Latin America, Canada and Europe.
+The Company expects to make changes to its business practices and to incur additional costs associated with compliance with these evolving and complex regulations.